-You may not have started at Southwestern, but you’re working hard to get here!
-As you know, it’s so important to find a great academic and social fit, and within these transfer pages you will find a wealth of great information to help you make that determination.
-Transferring to Southwestern is as easy as 1, 2, 3, so let’s get started…
+Within these transfer pages you will find a wealth of great information to help you make that determination.
+Transferring to Southwestern is as easy as 1, 2, 3!

 1. Let’s Start With a Conversation

 At Southwestern, it’s all about personal attention.
 So, before you get too far down the road, you are encouraged to set up a quick Q&A with Scott Sandoval, Director of Transfer Recruitment.
-You can talk about where you’re coming from, any extenuating circumstances, explore what you’re looking for in a new school, review the steps involved in the admission process, and get answers to all your initial questions.
+You can talk about where you’re coming from, your intended major, any extenuating circumstances, what you’re looking for in a new school, the steps involved in the admission process, and get answers to all your initial questions.

 2. Application Requirements & General Information

 Students submitting a transfer application must complete a minimum of 12 credits prior to semester of entry (this excludes dual credit, concurrent enrollment, AP or IB exam credit, early college, and courses taken the summer immediately after high school graduation).
 Southwestern evaluates all candidates using multiple factors to help reach admission decisions.
 Beyond the admission application, Southwestern requires a written essay, official high school and college transcripts, and a College Conduct Report.
 International students have additional requirements which can be found here.
 Instructor evaluations, a personal statement, copies of SAT or ACT score results, and a personal interview are optional.

 Please note, Southwestern requires full-time enrollment and offers a traditional learning environment; evening, weekend, or online courses are not offered.